 In the majority of cases, customer service agents will need to refer to order details in order to resolve a query.
 Perhaps they need to know the estimated delivery time, the address of the recipient, or simply the order number of the item.

-eDesk has integrations with inventory management and fulfillment programs such as Linnwords, Skubana, Brightpearl.
+eDesk has integrations with inventory management and fulfillment programs including Linnwords, Skubana and Brightpearl.
 This means you have full customer and order details on the same screen as the support ticket.
-Rather than logging in to different programs to resolve a ticket – everything is right there in front of you.
+Rather than logging in to different programs to resolve a ticket — everything is right there in front of you.

 Snippets are a really handy way to speed up the personalization of your messages.
 You use them to automatically pull in key information such as customer name, order details and delivery address.
 Simply type in a hashtag and choose which snippet you’d like to use.